 And most importantly, always have the mindset “how can I add more value to their life”.
 It’s always a “what’s in it for them” not a “what’s in it for me”, at least at the start.
 The value you receive is merely the result of you giving them value first.

 The law of reciprocation is always at play in the world.

 If you’ve got questions, shoot me a comment below and I would love to help!

 Don’t you wish there was a device of some sort that everyone you know used 24/7?
 A device that provided everyone with images and information and connectivity?
 A device that if utilized correctly could drastically help you grow your business?
 Oh wait… It is common…

 So many people trying to build a business online are going about it all wrong...
 And the fake gurus are selling tactics and tools that perpetuate this false approach....
 They make massive amounts of money and you don't get any closer to a successful business...…

 About a year ago I joined Clickfunnels in order to grow my membership program with a new membership marketing funnel.
-I loved the ability to test funnels quickly and to get my landing and sales pages up.
-The challenge came in the actual delivery of…
+With decent Clickfunnels pricing options and the ability to test funnels quickly and to get my landing and sales pages up.
+The challenge came in…

 Miles is a full time internet marketer who sells information products and a niche membership program with his wife, Melanie.
 Together they have created a lifestyle business that allows them true location independence and this blog where you get to see behind the scenes and see how they have built their online business from scratch.